gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-pl/master-the-art-of-the-ast.md

 > Meanwhile JavaScript is evolving.
 [This site](https://github.com/estree/estree/blob/master/README.md) will serve as a community standard for people involved in building and using these tools to help evolve this format to keep up with the evolution of the JavaScript language.

-See also the lecture [SpiderMonkey Parser API: A Standard For Structured JS Representations](https://www.infoq.com/presentations/spidermonkey-parser-api/) by Michael Ficarra 2014.
+See also the video lecture [SpiderMonkey Parser API: A Standard For Structured JS Representations](https://www.infoq.com/presentations/spidermonkey-parser-api/) by Michael Ficarra 2014 at InfoQ.

-The idea of the Parser API seems to be (partially?) abandoned.

 ### Simple Example